Updated August 2022

 The Texas Rugby Union (TRU) is a geographical union based upon a combination of club density in an area and natural geographical boundaries.

 The Red River Rugby Competitions (RRRC ) organizes, administers, controls and regulates the game of rugby for the clubs that are its members within the geographic area its members agree.
-They work in tandem with the USA Rugby National Strategic Club Committee (you may hear it also referenced as National Competitions Committee (NCC).
+They work in tandem with the USA Rugby Club Competitions Committee and Club Council (you may hear it also referenced as Club Competitions Committee (CCC).

 While the explanation above does help, we have a few other resources for you.

 Here is a quick look at the rugby landscape in regards to USA Rugby, the TRU and the RRRC.
-Note that this is as of Oct 2019 and this will be updated if needed.
+Note that the women’s colleges have moved back under the College conferences as of May 2022.

 Here is a quick look at what USA Rugby, the TRU and the RRRC are generally responsible for: